-Manga: The Idolmaster 2 The World Is All One
+Manga / The iDOLM@STER 2: The World Is All One!!

 This, this is their story.
 A story of an idol unit and their producer.
 The relationship they shared might have been a little strange, but their story was, without a doubt, about "Unity".

 Once upon a time there was a nameless

 , nonentity of a man working at the idol talent agency, 961 Production, doing doing nothing but tedious office work.
 That changes one day when he's sent to the office of 765 Production, a rival agency whose president his boss has a grudge against.
 A run in with several of 765's idol singers and a case of mistaken identity leads to some trouble but once everything is cleared up, our nameless protagonist is offered a job as a producer for 765 Pro!
 Much to his surprise his own president orders him to take the job, figuring it's a perfect opportunity to spy and sabotage his hated rival from within.